 Roomba S9+ ($1,000)

-Our founder, Kevin, swears by this robotic vacuum, and who are we to disagree?
 Yes, it’s pricey.
-Yes, the auto-empty dock or gold accents might not be to everyone’s tastes.
-The thing is, who cares when it gets your floors this clean?
+Yes, the auto-empty dock or gold accents might not fit everyone’s tastes.
+But who cares when it gets your floors this clean?

 BISSELL SpotBot Pet Portable Carpet Cleaner ($185)